 Student Orientation Programs are offered for both commuter and resident students.
-Each September as part of orientation, the MassArt Public Safety Department presents on various safety/security topics for incoming students and meets with students' family members to answer any questions related to the MassArt Public Safety Department.
+Each September as part of orientation, the MassArt Department of Public Safety presents on various safety/security topics for incoming students.
 Officers are available to speak to individuals or groups on many safety topics throughout the year.
 In addition, the department schedules special events each semester to provide safety/security tips and advice concerning personal safety.